thu-ml/RIFLEx/README.md

 ## TODO List
-- [x] Release the code and fine-tuned HunyuanVideo for temporal extrapoaltion
+- [x] Release the code and fine-tuned HunyuanVideo for temporal extrapolation
 - [ ] Support more models (e.g., CogVideoX)
 - [ ] Release the code and model for spatial and joint spatial-temporal extrapolation